MadsAagaard/pacbioGermline/README.md

 Where CASE_GROUP can be either the NPN for unrelated samples, or e.g. contain a groupID for samples that should be analyzed together, e.g. "WCS_CNV", "TRIO_NAME" etc.

-Example: Unrelated samples, separate output for each sample, use NPN as CASE_GROUP, so each sampleouput is stored in an output folder named NPN
+Example: Unrelated samples, separate output for each sample, use NPN as CASE_GROUP, so each sampleoutput is stored in an output folder named {NPN}

     123456789012  123456789012   female
     234567890123  234567890123   male